Ayurvedic Detox Rituals for Winter Pollution

 If you are bothered by congestion or mucus, you should try one of these warming drinks:

-• Trikatu tea: Prepared with black pepper, ginger, and long pepper; helps reduce Kapha, clear phlegm, and improve digestion.
+- Trikatu tea: Made with black pepper, ginger, and long pepper; traditionally used to help balance Kapha and support digestion.

 These simple drinks showcase how to detox the body using ingredients commonly found in Indian kitchens.